liveforensics/Pdb-Magician/README.md

 # Pdb-Magician
 Parse PDB Files and generates C# class library which helps with interpreting memory images.

-Before you start, make sure that msdia140.dll is regiatered.
+Before you start, make sure that msdia140.dll is registered.

 ````
 regsvr32 msdia140.dll